Adam Badeau: Early life

 Adam Badeau was born in New York City on December 29, 1831.
 He was first educated by private tutors before he moved to Tarrytown, where he attended boarding schools.
 Later he moved to North Tarrytown, now Sleepy Hollow, and became a clerk in New York City's Street Department.
 He also studied law, and attained admission to the bar in 1855.

 In addition, Badeau was a writer, and his work as an essayist and theater critic was published in Noah's Sunday Times.

 Family

 Badeau was married on April 29, 1875, to Marie Ely Niles.
-Her father, Dr. Nathaniel Niles (1791-1869) was a prominent physician who served as secretary of the U.S. legation and acting chargé d'affaires in Paris, special diplomatic agent to the Austrian Empire, and chargé d'affaires in Sardinia.
+Her father, Nathaniel Niles (1791-1869) was a prominent physician who served as secretary of the U.S. legation and acting chargé d'affaires in Paris, special diplomatic agent to the Austrian Empire, and chargé d'affaires in Sardinia.
 Her grandfather, Nathaniel Niles (1741-1828) was a member of Congress from Vermont.
 Her cousin, also named Nathaniel Niles (1835-1917), served as Speaker of the New Jersey General Assembly in 1872.